When can I get custody of my children?

 - If you are worried about your children being alone with your husband, be sure to talk with your lawyer or shelter worker early about this.
 Make sure they know what you are afraid might happen.
 And why.

-- You will need to work with your lawyer or shelter worker to get evidence to show why you and your children would be at risk.
+- You will need to get evidence to show why you and your children would be at risk.

 How does supervised visitation work?